 CORNISH: John Turturro, actor and director of "Relatively Speaking."
 Thank you so much for talking with us.

 TURTURRO: Thank you.
 Thank you for having me.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.